gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 The object store is where all the release package files are stored.
 Each provider artefact, together with its associated hash & signatures files.

-This section of the bucket should be write-only.
-No objects in this section should be modifiable or delete-able.
+This section of the bucket needs only be write-once/read-many.
+No objects in this section should be modified or deleted.

 #### Build triggers